Michael Healy-Rae: National politics

-Healy-Rae was elected for the Kerry South constituency at the 2011 general election, when his father Jackie retired from national politics.
+Healy-Rae was elected for Kerry South at the 2011 general election, when his father Jackie retired.
 He, like fellow Independents Michael Lowry and Noel Grealish, were not members of the Technical group in the 31st Dáil.
 He missed two-thirds of votes in his first Dáil term, despite being signed in for his expenses on each day a vote was taken.

-Healy-Rae was appointed to the board of the Citizens' Information Board in April 2009.
+Healy-Rae had been appointed to the board of the Citizens' Information Board in April 2009.
 He was asked twice to resign his position from the board because of a conflict of interest between his subsequent membership of the Dáil and his membership of a body advising the Minister for Social Protection.
 After he refused to resign, the Minister dismissed him in July 2011.

 On 9 December 2011, having earlier participated in a debate on social welfare, he took ill at Leinster House and was advised to leave the Dáil chamber.
 Health minister James Reilly, a medical doctor, tended to him outside the chamber, he was brought from Leinster House on a stretcher, placed in an ambulance and rushed to St. James's Hospital.

 Healy-Rae has raised The Hum in Dáil Éireann after witnessing it himself while meeting some of his constituents who were "nearly gone out of their minds" with it.
 The official response he received, was described by Healy-Rae as "away with the fairies gobbledygook."